About 28 million TV viewers watched Trump's Afghanistan speech

-President Trump's first prime time address averaged 28 million viewers across the seven biggest network and cable channels that carried it live, according to preliminary Nielsen data.
+President Trump's first prime time address averaged 28 million viewers across the United States, according to the ratings company Nielsen.

 The ratings for the address were underwhelming by both President Trump's own standards and comparisons to past presidents.